baines-imaging-research-laboratory/ImageQuizzerDocumentation/docs/user/extratools.md

 First select the image for which you want to change the display layout.
 Then select the viewing mode: 1 plane only (axial, coronal, or sagittal) or 3 planes to display all orientations.
 Then click the **Display view** button to activate.
-Use **Reset to default** to return to the display as defined by the quiz.
+Use **Reset to default** to return to the display layout as defined by the quiz.

 ## Line measurement